aminajardali/Assessment-R3-/README.md

 ## The sample scenario
-Feature: Validate API response and structure
+-Feature: Validate API response and structure

-  Scenario: API call is successful and returns a valid price
+  .Scenario: API call is successful and returns a valid price
     Given the API is available
     When I request the current price
     Then the API call should be successful
     And the response should include a valid price

-  Scenario: API response status code and status check
+  .Scenario: API response status code and status check
     Given the API is available
     When I request the current price
     Then the API response should return a status code of 200 And the API response status should be "success"

-  Scenario: Validate API response JSON schema
+  .Scenario: Validate API response JSON schema
     Given the API is available
     When I request the current price
     Then the API response should match the defined JSON schema

-Feature: Currency conversion rate accuracy
+-Feature: Currency conversion rate accuracy

-  Scenario: Fetch USD price against AED and check range
+  .Scenario: Fetch USD price against AED and check range
     Given the API is available
     When I fetch the conversion rate for USD to AED Then the conversion rate should be between 3.6 and 3.7

-Feature: Validate number of currency pairs returned
+-Feature: Validate number of currency pairs returned

-  Scenario: Verify the number of currency pairs
+  .Scenario: Verify the number of currency pairs
     Given the API is available
     When I request the list of all currency pairs
     Then the API should return exactly 162 currency pairs

-Feature: API response time validation
+-Feature: API response time validation

-  Scenario: Verify API response time
+  .Scenario: Verify API response time
     Given the API is available
     When I request any data
     Then the response time should not be more than 3 seconds from the request time